lizadams/CMAQ-WS/content/index.en.md

 **Region specific constraints**

-In order to successfully run this workshop requires a snapshot that is only available in the us-east-1 region where Amazon EC2 hpc7g instances are available.
+In order to successfully run this workshop requires a snapshot that is only available in the us-east-1 region.
+The yaml file uses the HPC7g compute node, and these compute nodes are available in a limited number of regions, including the us-east-1 region.

 The snapshot that contains the software installation that was built on Alinux2 is open to the public, and is available in the us-east-1 region.